DECARBONISATION – ACHIEVING NET ZERO IN PHASES BY 2030 AND 2050

 • 415 employees

-• To achieve net zero carbon with whole life cycle approach for wholly-owned and directly managed buildings in Singapore by 2030
+• To achieve net-zero carbon with whole-life cycle approach for wholly-owned and directly managed buildings in Singapore by 2030

-• To achieve maximum reduction of embodied carbon in new developments, compensating for any remaining residual operational and upfront embodied emissions via offsetting for new developments by 2030 and for all buildings to be net zero carbon by 2050
+• To achieve maximum reduction of embodied carbon in new developments, compensating for any remaining residual operational and upfront embodied emissions via offsetting for new developments by 2030 and for all buildings to be net-zero carbon by 2050

-Operationalised revised interim Future Value 2030 Sustainability Blueprint (FV2030) targets in Q3 2022, endorsed by management.
+Operationalised revised Future Value 2030 Sustainability Blueprint (FV2030) interim 2023 annual targets in Q2 2023, endorsed by management.

-One of over 50 global corporations to commit to greater action in strengthening climate policy engagement, in line with the Paris Agreement at the COP27.
+One of over 50 global corporations to commit to greater action in strengthening climate policy engagement, in line with the Paris Agreement at COP27.

 By 2030, against a 2016 base year, we will: